alexfernandez/alexfernandez.github.io/2017/origins-language.md

 thinly disguised as books or movies.
 We still get most of our morals in the form of exemplifying stories.

-Storytelling is possible with a limited set of words;
+Stories are possible with a limited set of words:
 Dr Seuss' [The Cat in the Hat](https://en.wikipedia.org/wiki/The_Cat_in_the_Hat) contains only 236 different words, and [Green Eggs and Ham](https://en.wikipedia.org/wiki/Green_Eggs_and_Ham)